GSA-TTS/identity-dev-docs/_pages/production.md

 **When you have the components required, follow these steps to create your production configuration app:**

-1. [Create a new app on the](https://dashboard.int.identitysandbox.gov/) Login.gov Partner Dashboard.
-Select “Apps” from the top right menu, then select the “Create a new app” button.
+1. [Create a new configuration on the](https://dashboard.int.identitysandbox.gov/) Login.gov Partner Dashboard.
+Select “Configurations” from the top right menu, then select the “Create a new configuration" button.

 2. Select “YES” for production configuration - this configuration is for a production app.

-3. Enter the name of the app as it appears in your IAA in the "App Name" field. **Do NOT use environment names such as "Prod" or "Production".**
+3. Enter the name of the app as it appears in your IAA in the "Configuration name" field. **Do NOT use environment names such as "Prod" or "Production".**

-4. Enter the name of the app as it should appear to users in the "Friendly Name" field. **This is the app name a user will see when logging in.**
+4. Enter the name of the app as it should appear to users in the "Friendly name" field. **This is the app name a user will see when logging in.**

 5. Next, choose an agency team for the app from the drop down menu.